lramosvea/microsoft-graph-docs/concepts/known-issues.md

 In both the v1.0 and beta endpoints, the response to `GET /users/id/messages` includes the user's Microsoft Teams chats that occurred outside the scope of a team or channel.
 These chat messages have "IM" as their subject.

+### Change notifications missing in `/delta` calls to messages API using immutable IDs

+When you make `/delta` calls to the messages API using immutable IDs, you might miss some change notifications in some cases (e.g. when a message moves out of a folder and is then moved back in).

 ## Reports

 ### License check errors for Azure AD activity reports